-The Playbook is a guide that outlines our operating procedures and coding processes.
-These practices help us to create the best possible software products while ensuring a successful working relationship with our clients.
+The Playbook is a guide that outlines our operating procedures for how our team at Echobind works with clients.
+These practices help us create the best possible software products while ensuring a successful working relationship.

 This is how we work.